 During the site visit the water-impounding permit the project was not showed.
-It was required from Superintendência de Desenvolvimento de Recursos Hídricos e Saneamento Ambiental on October 13th, 2005, as stated in section F.1 of the latest version of the PDD.
+It was required from Superintendência de Desenvolvimento de Recursos Hídricos e Saneamento Ambiental on October 13th, 2005, as stated in section F.1 of the version 04 of the PDD.
+Later it was provided by the project participant, issued on July 2006 and a validity period of 5 years.